Romanmc72/scoreboard/README.md

 # Scoreboard

-Hat ripping up a bunch of pieces of paper to try and keep track of analog game scores?
+Hate ripping up a bunch of pieces of paper to try and keep track of analog game scores?
 Do you not trust your math skills or the math skills of your friends to correctly add points together?
 Fear no longer!
 Now we have a digital scoreboard which will track it all for you <3!

 ## Using this